KrzysztofLin/Heaps_and_Zipf_laws_examination/README.md

 # Setup
 1. Git clone repository.
-2. To install all nessesary dependecies type 'poetry install' (if you already have poetry installed on ypur machine you should just type 'poetry update')
+2. To install all nessesary dependecies type 'poetry install' (if you already have poetry installed on your machine you should just type 'poetry update')
 3. To install all nessasary libraries for nltk type: poetry run 'python -m nltk.downloader popular'
 4. To run the program type: 'poetry run python3 main.py'